-8.1.
-I undertake Code of Conduct training provided by my local authority

-- 8.2.
-I cooperate with any Code of Conduct investigation and/or determination - 8.3.
-I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings

-8.4.
-I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct
+- 8.1.
+I undertake Code of Conduct training provided by my council. - 8.2.
+I cooperate with any Code of Conduct investigations and/or determination. - 8.3.
+I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - 8.4.
+I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.

-It is extremely important for you as a member to demonstrate high standards, for you to have your actions open to scrutiny and for you not to undermine public trust in the local authority or its governance.
-If you do not understand or are concerned about the local authority's processes in handling a complaint you should raise this with your Monitoring Officer.
+It is extremely important for you as a councillor to demonstrate high standards, for you to have your actions open to scrutiny and for you not to undermine public trust in the council or its governance.
+If you do not understand or are concerned about the council's processes in handling a complaint you should raise this with the Clerk.